Secure Your Spot: Save Up To 20% On 2026 All Application Support - Limited Time Only

 Before You Apply

 Preparation for your application to vet school begins as early as high school.
-You should discuss with your school’s counselor about the best courses to take to prepare you for vet school
+You should discuss with your school’s counselor the best courses to take for vet school.

 Steps To Apply

 First, you will need to create a VMCAS account.
 All vet school applications use this portal.
-Before you submit your application, you will need to pay an application fee on the website.
+Before submitting your application, you must pay an application fee

 Once you create your account and start your application, you will be asked to: